wso2/docs-mi/en/docs/reference/connectors/connector-usage.md

 ## Using connectors in your integration project

 Connectors can be added and used as part of the integration logic of your integration solution.
-This helps you configure inbound and outbound connections to third-party applications or to systems that support popular B2B protocols.
+This helps you configure inbound and outbound connections to third-party applications or systems that support popular B2B protocols.

 ### New connector versions